Nearly a Decade, and Still Learning

 “Thank you,” Romana replied.

-I also simply grossed people out, and maybe revised by cutting too much.
-Quite a few people did not get back to me at all.
-As a writer, how are you supposed to take that, when your beta readers don’t get back to you.
-For the ones that do get back to you be grateful.
+I also grossed people out, and maybe I revised too much by cutting too much.
+Several people did not get back to me at all.
+As a writer, how are you supposed to take that when your beta readers don’t get back to you?
+For those who do get back to you, be grateful.
 Offer to beta-read their projects or treat them to drinks or a dinner.
 People are busy.
-If someone finishes your manuscript and gives you feedback that is a beautiful thing.
+Suppose someone finishes your manuscript and gives you feedback.
+That is a beautiful thing.
 Also, I learned try to make it your best before asking others to read it.

 I waited for feedback on that first draft and pitched it at the 2014 Writers Digest Conference.
-I got the go ahead to submit to 5 literary agents I pitched to at the conference.
-One got back to me within a week stating it felt too much like a first draft.
+I received the go-ahead to submit to the five literary agents I pitched to at the conference.
+One got back to me within a week, stating it felt too much like a first draft.
 She was right, even though I did not know that at the time.
 The others took longer, maybe around eight months.

-From one beta reader I got a rude email telling me I did not know what I was doing writing a novel, and he was disgusted by it.
-I tried to write an erotica, and instead wrote porn.
+From one beta reader, I received a rude email stating that I didn’t know what I was doing, writing a novel, and that he was disgusted by it.
+I tried to write erotica, and instead wrote porn.
 There is a difference.
-An erotica has the romance aspect and developing love interests.
+Erotica features romance and the development of love interests.
 My first draft was only sex and skateboard scenes.
 It makes sense that some beta readers were grossed out or did not give me feedback.

 In the winter of 2015, I rewrote it from scratch.
 That version I wrote by hand easily enough in four months.
-But I was in such party mode that year it took me over a year to type it up, and then in fall of 2016 I had a psychotic episode.
+But I was in such party mode that year, it took me over a year to type it up, and then in the fall of 2016, I had a psychotic episode.

 I don’t think it was until the summer of 2017 that I showed that version to beta readers.
 The reaction to that one was better.
-But I think a few beta readers did not get back to me on that one either.
+However, I think a few beta readers also did not get back to me on that one.
 Also, I was still recovering from my psychotic episode, and got it in my mind I did not want to be known for a stoner novel.
-I’d rather it be known for a skateboard dystopian novel.
+I’d rather it be known as a skateboard dystopian novel.

-I believe in 2019 I wrote the story line of another character in the dystopian world of my novel.
-In 2020 I got some feedback from beta readers, but less than the second version.
-Shortly after I decided to combine the two-story lines.
-I think making the chapters shorter and really working on it will make it a better read.
-Things like party scenes are repetitive.
-The dialogue could be improved.
-And things could always be tightened.
+I believe I wrote the storyline of another character in the dystopian world of my novel in 2019.
+In 2020, I got some feedback from beta readers, but less than for the second version.
+Shortly after I decided to combine the two story lines, I think making the chapters shorter and really working on it will make it a better read.
+Things like party scenes are repetitive, and there is room for improvement in the dialogue and tightening of prose.
 Such as He was running down the street could be He ran down the street.
-When I finish my routine-based revising I’ll read it all out loud for final typos, and then send it out.
-This dystopian world I created has potential, and after this revision I have ideas for a sequel.
+When I finish my routine-based revising, I’ll read it all out loud for typos and send it out.
+This dystopian world I created has potential, and after this revision, I have ideas for a sequel.

-I think in undergrad a teacher told the class something I’ll paraphrase.
-This is something I hope I’m not doing.
+In college, a teacher told the class something I hope I’m not doing.

 Polishing a turd:

-–You pick up a turd.
-You can mold it, craft it, polish it, and revise for a long time.
+You pick up a turd.
+You can mold it, craft it, polish it, and revise it for a long time.
 It will never become a diamond.
-However long you scrub it, tinker or play with it, you’ll always have a piece of shit.
+However long you scrub it, tinker with it, or play with it, you’ll always have a piece of shit.

-I remember for an underground fiction writing class I was happy with what I wrote.
-On a visit to my sister in a college town I decided to read it in front of her friends who were a few years older than me.
+I recall that for an underground fiction writing class, I was pleased with what I wrote.
+On a visit to my sister in a college town, I decided to read it in front of her friends, who were a few years older than me.
 I didn’t get past the first paragraph because I noticed it was not good.
 In middle school I was in special ed classes, and when I moved to Toledo, the private school I attended made me have a tutor for part of the day.

-I think the reason why I’ve stuck with writing was a creative writing teacher in college commented on my story You Have a Good Imagination.
-Reading that gave me momentum even though I did not get an A on that story.
-Writing is subjective too.
+I think the reason why I’ve stuck with writing was a creative writing teacher in college who commented on my story You Have a Good Imagination.
+Reading that gave me momentum, even though I didn’t get an A on that story.
+Writing is subjective, too.
 One person’s turd could be another person’s diamond.
-Lastly if I work on my novel for another year, I can claim it took me a decade to write it.
+Lastly, if I work on my novel for another year, I can claim it took me a decade to write it.
 And I’ve improved since my college days and since the first draft of my novel.